1. What is the difference between a Doctor of Pharmacy (PharmD) program and BScPhm program?

 For all courses completed prior to September 2015:

 For students from all universities who elected to have a final course result(s) reported as CR/NCR (Credit/No Credit) where a letter or percentage grade would normally have been reported, no grades will be formally calculated into the average.
-However, the CR will be interpreted as the lowest passing grade and NCR will be counted among failed courses.
-Although not formally calculated into the average, the Faculty will consider the CR/NCR courses on a case-by-case basis if there are academic issues such as weak performance in sciences, reduced course loads, course fails/repeats etc.
+However, the CR will be interpreted as the lowest passing grade and NCR will be counted as a fail.

 Yes, if scheduling all needed campus-based courses becomes difficult due to timetabling issues, we encourage you to consider completing some of the academic subject requirements through online studies at a recognized university (or at the high school level for Physics).
 Do, however, take note of the following:

 - Courses must be degree credit courses offered at a recognized university –for example, U of Waterloo, Queen’s University and Athabasca U are well-known Canadian online course providers.
 (The University of Toronto, School of Continuing Studies is an exception; although known for offering non-degree, non-credit courses, we do accept Human Physiology SCS2159 and Biochemistry SCS2472 for purposes of meeting these two respective subject requirements.
 Although we do allow these two SCS courses we do not include the grades for the SCS credits in the calculation of the overall average).

 - MOOCs (Massive Online Open Courses) such as those offered through FutureLean, EdEx and Coursera are not recognized for purposes of meeting any of the academic subject requirements.

 - The ‘Challenge for Credit’ option offered by some online course providers (e.g. Athabasca University), is not acceptable.
 You must complete all course components.